ababol/react-native-pokedex/README.md

 # react-native-pokedex
-A Simple Pokédex Application - Made with React Native
+> A simple Pokédex application - Made with React Native

 It is similar to the [Movie Example](https://github.com/facebook/react-native/tree/master/Examples/Movies) from Facebook.